-Ten of the top 50 industry employers in Jacksonville are health systems and hospitals.
-This includes Baptist Medical Center Jacksonville at No. 3, Mayo Clinic at 9, University of Florida (UF) Health Jacksonville at 17, St. Vincent's Medical Center Riverside at 22, St. Vincent's Medical Center Southside at 23, Memorial Hospital at 31, Flagler Hospital at 32, Orange Park Medical Center at 38, Brooks Rehabilitation at 39 and Baptist Medical Center South rounding things up at 43.
-Health care related companies also top the list with Florida Blue at No. 7, Johnson & Johnson Vision Care at 28 and Aetna at 35.
+Eight of the top 50 employers in Jacksonville are health systems and hospitals.
+This includes Baptist Health, Mayo Clinic, University of Florida (UF) Health, St. Vincent's HealthCare, Memorial Hospital, Flagler Hospital, Orange Park Medical Center and Brooks Rehabilitation.
+Health care related companies also top the list with Florida Blue, Johnson & Johnson Vision Care and Aetna.

 The health care industry is a major economic driver in the region.
-In fact, Florida TaxWatch reported that, "2015 job growth lead to recordhigh employment in Florida."
-Not only do health care facilities provide a significant amount of jobs to the area, they provide quality jobs where employees want to have long-lasting careers.
+Not only do health care facilities provide a significant amount of jobs to the area, they provide quality jobs where employees want to have longlasting careers.

-Baptist Medical Center Jacksonville has been rated one of the Top 10 "nurse-friendly" hospitals in the U.S. The nursing education and information website TopRNtoBSN.com listed Baptist as fourth on the list of the Top 30 hospitals providing superior work environments and benefits for their nursing staff.
+Baptist Medical Center Jacksonville has been rated one of the top 10 "nurse-friendly" hospitals in the U.S. The nursing education and information website TopRNtoBSN.com listed Baptist as No. 4 out of 30 hospitals that provide superior work environments and benefits for their nursing staff.